muratk3n/thirdwave/en/2019/08/smolin.md

 shadows".
 What do I mean by that?
 Let's imagine for a moment aliens discover us from afar, and start observing us with a telescope.
-But let's also imagine for a moment all they can see is our shadows, nothing else, and they have on concept of 3D people, etc.
+But let's also imagine for a moment all they can see is our shadows, nothing else, and they have no concept of 3D people, etc.

 ![](https://muratk3n.github.io/thirdwave/en/2019/08/shadows.jpeg)